1cysw0rdk0/YAMLMap/README.md

 At the moment, the following fields are supported:
 * A unique name for the scan
 * A list of ports to scan
-* A list of .nse scripts to run
+* A list of .nse scripts to run (.nse not required)
+* A list of script arguments
 * A scan type (ex: sS, sV, sU)
 * An output type (ex: oA, oN, oX)

-Support for the following features is planned for the future:
-* Host discovery settings
-* Timing and Performance Settings
+* Miscellaneous Arguments via a misc tag

 Multiple scans can be specified in one Config.yaml file, and will be run sequentially.
-Results from the scans will be named using the unique scan name as the filename.
+Results from the scans will be named using the name of the target list and the scan name.

 #### Config.yaml structure
 ```YAML